enginepdf/DevOpsCurriculum/Quest09/README.md

                 CloudFront Distributions > Invalidations > Create Invalidation > Object Paths : *  --> flush caches on Edge Locations over the world

                 Updating Existing Files Using Versioned File Names - you might put all graphics in an images_v1 directory and, when you want to start serving new versions of one or more graphics, you'd create a new images_v2 directory, and you'd update your links to point to that directory.
 With versioning, you don't have to wait for an object to expire before CloudFront begins to serve a new version of it, and you don't have to pay for object invalidation
+                (폴더명에 버전을 쉽게 확인할 수 있도록 한다.)